mattpe/mdds/06-project-tips.md

 # Media Distribution and Data Streams 6

+**Note:** This stuff is mostly React related.
+If you are publishing basic HTML/CSS/JS web page you can use either Apache's `/var/www/html` folder or a node.js server and Apache proxy just like in assignments.

 ## Tips for the project site hosting

-Deploying & hosting a React application in Azure environment.
+Deploying & hosting a [React](https://reactjs.org/) application in Azure environment.

 ### Option 1: HashRouter, basic build & manual deployment